Carbs for Power

 Protein to Grow

-Though proteins can be used as a source of energy, they have other life-sustaining tasks around the body, such as building healthy bones, repairing muscle tissue, and they’re needed to produce the neurotransmitters that support brain functioning.
+Though proteins can be used as a source of energy, they have other life-sustaining tasks, such as building healthy bones, repairing muscle tissue, and producing the neurotransmitters and enzymes that keep our brain functioning and our metabolism fired up.

 The building blocks of proteins are amino acids.
 There are 20 amino acids that we need a steady supply of every day, about half are produced by our cells naturally and the others are from dietary sources.